 I sometimes get asked why I smoke a pipe.
 It is, after all, the rarest method of tobacco consumption in Canada these days (only about half of one percent of tobacco users are pipe smokers).
 If it’s nicotine you’re after, there are more efficient, though arguably more diabolical, delivery methods than a cantankerous old briar.
 A pipe is also regarded by many as an anachronism, … Continue reading Some People Meditate.
 I Smoke a Pipe.

-Thanks, everyone, for your feedback on the Beta version of the Shape Chart release a few weeks ago.
-Based on that feedback, here is the first Alpha version of the Chart!
-This updated and reformatted version of the Brigham Pipes Shape Chart has been revised for online readability and features a few new pipe shapes, thanks to submissions from readers like you!
-Many thanks to … Continue reading The Official Unofficial Brigham Shape Chart v1.0
+Time for another Shape Chart update!
+Here is Version 1.2. (uploaded 11 Oct 2018) This updated and reformatted version of the Brigham Pipes Shape Chart has been revised for online readability and features a few new pipe shapes and a lot more pictures, thanks to submissions from readers like you!
+Many thanks to fellow pipers Andrew Colman, Ian Campbell, Ryan Thibodeau, Blake Kaiser and Paul … Continue reading The Official Unofficial Brigham Shape Chart

 Here it is, folks – the first draft of the Brigham Pipes Shape Chart!
 Note that is really is a DRAFT release, compiled in large part from my own collection, submissions from other Brigham owners, and a few old catalogs.
 There are still a great many gaps to fill to complete the project, so if you have one of the “missing Brighams” in your rack, … Continue reading The Completely Unofficial Brigham Pipes Shape Chart v0.1 Beta Release